21 Aug 2015

 Practice is the operative keyword here.
 By one measure, I've been practicing drawing shapes with milk every day for 7 months and I still can barely produce anything.
 That's embarrassing, and not a good sign god forbid I attempt something complex like programming.
 It's a popular saying that the key to achieving mastery in some skill is practicing for 10,000 hours.
 Here I am marching towards my 10,000 hours but the outlook is not good.
 That's because the other part of the saying is that you must practice correctly.
 I can sit and make cappuccinos the way I've been doing it for an infinite number of hours, but I've been doing it wrong every time and not improving from my mistakes - I certainly won't magically become a master once I reach the 10k hour mark.

 This is a silly example of course, and seems obvious.
-There's no happy ending to this story - I still do mostly suck at latte art, but that's because I haven't sat down and invested the few minutes it takes to really get everything down properly - other things on my mind.
+There's no happy ending to this story - I still do mostly suck at latte art, but that's because I still haven't sat down and invested the time it takes to really get everything down properly.
 However, it's sometimes less obvious that you're spending a bunch of time "practicing" some skill and racking up hours without becoming noticeably better.

 In a previous life, I was a Rails developer, and indeed I wrote about it in depth.
 I enjoyed it immensely, but I've since left that field and never looked back, because despite having however many years of experience and studying under my belt, I felt like I had reached a plateau.
 I was shipping features every day, but one day's code and designs were not discernibly more brilliant than the previous day's or week's, and the reading material I came across was mostly targeted at beginners.
 I was practicing every day and working towards that 10,000 hours but not really improving at the same rate.